wonsunahn/CS1541_Fall2020/syllabus.md

 * Class 1: Technology Push (Constraints)

 * Class 2: Review of processor design ( Chapters 4.1-4.4) and Intro to Pipelining

-  * Homework 1 released
+* Homework 1 released due Sep.
+10 at 5:00 PM

 ## WEEK 4 (Week of 7 SEP)

 * Class 1: Dealing with structural / data / control hazards

 * Class 2: Branch Prediction and pipeline flushing

-  * Project 1 released
+* Project 1 to be released

 ## WEEK 5 (Week of 14 SEP)

 * Class 1: Multiple issue pipelines and loop-unrolling
-  * Homework 2 released

 * Class 2: Out-of-order execution and exceptions

+* Homework 2 to be released

 ## WEEK 6 (Week of 21 SEP)